EvanMChowdhury/PortfolioProjects/README.md

 \
 My name\'s Evan Chowdhury and I\'m looking to switch careers from a Chemical Engineer with some coding experience to a Data Analyst/Scientist\
 \
-I\'92ve spent the last couple months gaining skills in Python/Pandas/MySQL/Tableau and some other python libraries\
+I\'ve spent the last couple months gaining skills in Python/Pandas/MySQL/Tableau and some other python libraries\
 \
 This Github repository is designed to showcase these skills through projects\
 \